lawsie/guizero/docs-src/docs/events.md

 app = App()
 text_box = TextBox(app)

-# when the mouse enters the textbox
+# When the mouse enters the TextBox
 text_box.when_mouse_enters = highlight
-# when the mouse leaves the textbox
+# When the mouse leaves the TextBox
 text_box.when_mouse_leaves = lowlight

 app.display()